tbsdvl/TaskDesigner/README.md

 - [StartUp](#startUp)

 # Installation
-You can clone the repository over HTTP with Git by running the following command:
+You can clone the repository over HTTPS with Git by running the following command:
 ```
 git clone https://github.com/tbsdvl/TaskDesigner.git
 ```

-Change directory into the project and install its dependencies:
+Change directory into the project and install the project's dependencies with `npm`:
 ```
 npm i
 ```